Skip to main content

 Your explanation should describe how you used the diagram to determine each vector and detail why the magnitudes of the vectors are the same or different.

-For your special case analysis (part 3c), try a special case using the angle of the track.
+Sensemake: As part of your symbolic sensemaking (part 3c), try a special case using the angle of the track.